OceanCarbon-LDEO-Columbia/Humans-and-the-Carbon-Cycle-Notebooks/README.md

 # Humans-and-the-Carbon-Cycle-Notebooks
 Python notebooks for the Columbia course "Humans and the Carbon Cycle", Fall 2024

+## To download repo
+Click the green "code" button above, and press "download zip".
+Done!
+Just drag and drop the folder to your Jupyterhub.

-# Folders
+## Folders
-"In Development" is notebooks for future homework assignments.
-"Misc" is data pre-processing (students don't need to look at this!)
-"Data" is data loaded into Python notebooks.
+"In Development" is notebooks for future homework assignments. **(students, no need to look at this)** "Misc" is data pre-processing **(students, no need to look at this)** "Data" is data loaded into Python notebooks.

 ## **Data sources**